Ifeanyi55/noProfanity/README.md

 ## **Contribution**

 - The list of profanities is not exhaustive.
-You are welcome to expand this list.
+You are welcome to expand this list of profanities to be blocked out of text.
 Please submit a PR.
 - If you have ideas on how to expand the functionality of this tool, please create an issue.